Midway Arcade Treasures

-Midway Arcade Treasures is a video-game compilation of 24 arcade games, emulated from the original PCBs.
-The overall release was developed by Digital Eclipse and issued by Midway Games for the PlayStation 2, Xbox (not compatible with Xbox 360), GameCube, and Microsoft Windows.
+Midway Arcade Treasures is a 2003 video game compilation of 24 arcade games, emulated from the original PCBs.
+The compilation was developed by Digital Eclipse and issued by Midway for the PlayStation 2, Xbox, GameCube, and Microsoft Windows.
+The game could not function on the Xbox 360's backwards compatibility feature, but did on PlayStation 3 and Wii.

-Midway followed up the Arcade Treasures with successive compilations featuring different games: Midway Arcade Treasures 2 in 2004, Midway Arcade Treasures 3 in 2005, the portable Midway Arcade Treasures: Extended Play, and the Windows-exclusive Midway Arcade Treasures Deluxe Edition in 2006.
+Midway followed up Arcade Treasures with two compilations of additional games: Midway Arcade Treasures 2 in 2004 and Midway Arcade Treasures 3 in 2005.
+A mixture of titles from these compilations was released for PlayStation Portable in 2005 as Midway Arcade Treasures: Extended Play, and a Windows-exclusive combination of volumes 2 and 3 released in 2006 as Midway Arcade Treasures Deluxe Edition.

-After Midway's bankruptcy, Warner Bros. owns the rights and released another arcade compilation called Midway Arcade Origins in 2012 for the PlayStation 3 and Xbox 360, which includes 29 select games from MAT 1 and 2 plus Super Off Road from 3.
-It also contains Vindicators Part II which replaced the original Vindicators from Midway Arcade Treasures.

-The compilation was later re-released as Midway Arcade Treasures 1, the title and packaging being changed slightly to match the succeeding volumes.
-However, the lineup of games remained the same.
+The original compilation was later re-released as Midway Arcade Treasures 1, with the title and packaging updated to match the succeeding volumes, but the lineup of games remained the same.

 Features

-The compilation plays similarly on all three consoles; however, the Xbox version has the extra ability to upload scores to an online scoreboard.
+The compilation plays similarly on all three consoles, but the Xbox version has the extra ability to upload scores to an online scoreboard.
 The special features on each version of the game are the same.
 These include game histories, developer interviews and other documents.
 This compilation is a combination of the games included in Williams Arcade's Greatest Hits, Midway's Greatest Arcade Hits, and Arcade Party Pak for the original PlayStation and PC and each contain exactly the same extras from those collections.
 Additionally, there are eleven more games included that are not found in those collections.

 While the PlayStation 2 and GameCube versions can be played on the earliest models of the PlayStation 3 and Wii respectively (due to their backwards compatibility), the Xbox version is not Xbox 360 compatible.